vmware-archive/cloud-to-edge-config-ui/README.md

 This is a web-based UI for collecting the configuration and setup information for the cloud-to-edge project.

+*NOTE* This is a proof-of-concept UI and is not at all complete.
+It is also no longer actively maintained, since the underlying UI packages are changing rapidly.

 ## Getting Started

 This project was generated with